jonasherfort/simple-modern-uv/README.md

 ## What is This?

-**simple-modern-uv** is a minimal, modern **Python project template** for new projects (Python 3.10–3.13) based on **uv**.
+**simple-modern-uv** is a minimal, modern **Python project template** for new projects (Python 3.10–3.13) based on [**uv**](https://docs.astral.sh/uv/).
 This template aims to be a good base for serious work but also simple so it's an easy option for any small project, like an open source library or tool.

 I'm sharing this template, which I am using myself as I migrate from Poetry to uv.
 I'd originally been a little hesitent to switch tooling too soon, but the advantages of uv have become too numerous to ignore.
-(See [simple-modern-poetry](https://github.com/jlevy/simple-modern-poetry) if you still want to use Poetry.)

 The accidents of history make it still surprisingly hard to learn best practices for setting up Python projects and dependencies.